elliotwoods/vastai-blender/README.md

 # Todo / Future

-1. Make this into a Docker image
+1. Make this into a Docker image that is good to go
+2. Background uploading (detect on new file)
+3. Web interface?